FairwindsOps/insights-docs/docs/features/insights-cli.md

 #### Validating Kyverno Policies

-The CLI can validate Kyverno policies before pushing them.
-You can validate a single policy or a directory of policies with test cases to ensure they work as expected.
+The CLI can validate Kyverno policies before pushing them to Insights.
+This validation runs locally using the Kyverno CLI to test policies against sample resources, ensuring they work as expected before deployment.

 **Test Case File Structure:**